Wednesday 18 April 2012

 It turns out that, for fifteen or so years, it did neither.
 Helm refused to be slowed: he released albums, he played regularly with an energy that not only belied his condition: it made him look more or less invincible.
 Or, at the very least, admirably stubborn.

-So, after various internet rumours, it came as some kind of shock when it was announced yesterday that he was in the final stages of his battle.
+So, after various internet rumours, it came as some kind of shock when it was announced yesterday that he was in the final stages.
 I say some kind of shock because he seemed unstoppable; and yet, I'll never forget what a close doctor friend told me years ago: that cancer wins in the end.

 It may seem unpalatable to some that, in today's world, we tend to conduct massive, international, Twitter/YouTube-driven, preemptive grieving sessions for someone we don't know.
 I can't explain why this news affects me as hard as it does: only to say that no group has ever meant as much to me as The Band does; and for them to be finally silenced is, in the words of their most famous song, a load.